inpsyde/composer-asset-compiler/README.md

 It must be noted that **all the settings are optional**.

-Assuming installed Composer packages include package-level configuration, after Composer install (or updates) dependencies the asset compiler will kick-in, recursively search for packages that have usable configuration and install and build package assets based on those settings.
+In fact, if the root package has completely not compiler settings, but some of the installed Composer packages have package-level configuration, after Composer installs (or updates) dependencies the asset compiler will kick-in, recursively search for packages that have an usable configuration and will install and build package assets based on that configuration.

 Many parts of this default behavior can be customized used the above settings, and the next section will document each of them.